dheeraj-frontend-dev/simpleplan-assignment/readme.md

 📌 Project Overview
-This project is a frontend assignment provided by [Company Name] as part of the internship selection process.
+This project is a frontend assignment provided by [SimplePlan Media] as part of the internship selection process.
 The task was to convert the provided Figma UI design into a fully responsive HTML & CSS implementation while using the supplied fonts and assets.

 🛠️ Tech Stack Used